MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-repair-windows-agent.md

 9.
 ## To repair the agent by using MOMAgent.msi from the command line

-1. Log on to a managed computer with an account that is a member of the administrators security group for the computer.
+1. Sign in to a managed computer with an account that is a member of the administrators security group for the computer.

 2. Open a command prompt.

-3. Type the following for example, at the prompt:
+3. Type the following, for example, at the prompt:

     **%WinDir%\System32\msiexec.exe /fomus <path>\MOMAgent.msi./qb**